 I searched for the story of Brazil for five years, a literary pathfinder wandering in quest of the untold story of the Brazilians and their remarkable history.

-I explore the exhaustive processes that go into the making of a monumental novel with a first draft of 750,000 words written in the old-fashioned way, by hand.
+I explore the exhaustive processes that go into writing historical fiction with with a first draft of 750,000 words penned in the old-fashioned way by hand.
 I reveal the early genesis of my ideas for plot lines and characters, the detailed planning of my outline, my 20,000 km research trip (by bus,) and the indefatigable path to my final manuscript.

 I searched for the story of Brazil for five years, a literary pathfinder wandering in quest of the untold story of the Brazilians and their epic history.

 these pages, I share my mighty journey of twenty thousand kilometers

 across the length and breadth of Brazil in 1981.
 I traveled